ABOUT ME – Much Ado About Nothing

 I created several websites for companies that were related to the HVAC company and got familiar with Joomla and WordPress for websites.
 I picked up a bit of PHP, Java and other software, but decided that I really didn’t want to become a coder and that the affiliate marketing side seemed the thing to really get into.

 I finally ran into Mike from Maine and Brett Rutecky on-line and got hold of several of their training classes on Affiliate Marketing.
+About this time, I also discovered Jono Armstrong, watched a lot of his YouTube videos and took one of his training courses.
 I loved the concept and felt that it would be a great way to make a little money from home but would also be intellectually challenging.
-I think both of them are amazing guys who really understand what we need to do to be successful at this IM thing.
+I think all of them are amazing guys who really understand what we need to do to be successful at this IM thing.

 I’m still learning every day, trying to build my list and learn more about how to market affiliate products properly.
 It’s been a longer journey that I thought initially, but I’m closer to the end than to the beginning.